David Hahn: FBI investigation

 On April 23, 2007, the FBI received a lead regarding Hahn's alleged possession of a second neutron source in his freezer.
 Contacted via telephone, Hahn insisted that he was not in possession of radioactive material.
 The FBI decided no imminent terrorist threat was present but decided to attempt a personal interview.
-During an interview at an FBI office on May 16, 2007, investigators' questions touched on a variety of topics, such as flyers that Hahn had distributed promoting his book and upcoming film; theft of tires and rims from a vehicle prior to his Navy service; a diagnosis of paranoid schizophrenia; and a few less significant topics.
+During an interview at an FBI office on May 16, 2007, investigators' questions touched on a variety of topics, such as flyers that Hahn had distributed promoting his book and upcoming film, theft of tires and rims from a vehicle prior to his Navy service, a diagnosis of paranoid schizophrenia, and a few less significant topics.
 FBI agents then interviewed an individual (whose identity was not released) who stated that Hahn was using cocaine heavily, was not taking his prescribed medication, was paranoid about people who he claimed "had the ability to 'shock' his genitals with their minds", and had possibly been visited by prostitutes.
 The individual also stated that he believed that Hahn was still trying to build a reactor and was collecting radium.
 He stated that he did not believe Hahn had any intentions of hurting anyone but was concerned about his mental state.

-This investigation is likely what led to Hahn's arrest regarding larceny of smoke alarms.

 Larceny of smoke detectors

 On August 1, 2007, Hahn was charged with larceny in Clinton Township, Michigan for allegedly removing a number of smoke detectors from the halls of his apartment building.
 His intention was to obtain americium from them.
-In his mug shot, his face was covered with sores, which investigators believed could have been from exposure to radioactive materials, psoriasis, or possible drug use.
+In his mug shot, his face was covered with sores, which investigators believed could have been from exposure to radioactive materials.
 During a Circuit Court hearing, Hahn pleaded guilty to attempted larceny of a building.
 The court's online docket said prosecutors recommended that he be sentenced to time served and enter an inpatient treatment facility.
 Under terms of the plea, the original charge of larceny of a building would be dismissed at sentencing, scheduled for October 4.
 He was sentenced to 90 days in jail for attempted larceny.
 Court records stated that his sentence would be delayed by six months while Hahn underwent medical treatment in the psychiatric unit of Macomb County Jail.

 Death

 On September 27, 2016, at the age of 39, Hahn died in his hometown of Shelby Charter Township, Michigan.
-His death was ruled an accidental result of intoxication from the combined effects of alcohol, diphenhydramine, and fentanyl.
+His death was ruled an accidental result of intoxication from the combined effects of alcohol, fentanyl, and diphenhydramine.
+The medical examiner's report indicated a blood alcohol concentration of 0.404 mg/dL.